-Parameters pattern - normally only matched against the process name avocado.utils.process.pid_exists(pid)
+Parameters pattern - normally only matched against the process name avocado.utils.process.kill_process_tree (pid, sig=9, send_sigcont=True) Signal a process and all of its children.

 If the process does not exist - return.

 - pid The pid of the process to signal. - sig The signal to send to the processes.